YuroslavPM/car-advisor-ai/README.md

 > *"Respond in the same language the user writes in (support both Bulgarian and English)."*

 ### 5. Constrained Output
-`maxOutputTokens: 1024` and `temperature: 0.7` balance creativity with conciseness and accuracy.
+`maxOutputTokens: 12096` and `temperature: 0.7` balance creativity with thoroughness and accuracy.

 ---